HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 #### Configuration data defined

 SHS configuration data is now defined in the appropriate integration branch of the slingshot-host-software-config-management repository in VCS.
-It will be used when performing the operations described in the next sections.
+It will be used when performing the operations described in the following sections.

 #### Recommendations